ts-safeql/safeql/docs/guide/introduction.md

 # Introduction

-SafeQL is an [ESLint](https://eslint.org/) plugin that helps you write Postgres SQL queries in a safe way by:
+SafeQL is an [ESLint](https://eslint.org/) plugin that helps you write SQL (PostgreSQL) queries safely by:

-1. Warn you when you've misspelled a query (could be a column, table, function, etc)
+1. Warn you when you've misspelled a query (could be a column, table, function, etc.)

 <div class="error">